datadesk/census-map-downloader/README.rst

 Adding additional years to a dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Downloader classes for different geography types are defined in modules of :code:`census_map_downloader.geotypes`.
-For example, the downloader for countie is :code:`census_map_downloader.geotypes.counties.CountiesDownloader`.
+For example, the downloader for counties is :code:`census_map_downloader.geotypes.counties.CountiesDownloader`.

 If the URL and fields in a shapefile are the same as those for years that are already supported, you can just add the year to the :code:`YEAR_LIST` attribute.